 One of the best things about a trip to Malaga is that it is cheap.
 If you’re clever, you can easily spend less than €50 a day, depending on where you are staying.
 Due to it being so far south, the weather is good all year round.

-This 3-day itinerary of Malaga will let you know the places you should visit when to go and much more during your stay in the city!
+This 3-day Malaga itinerary will let you know the places you should visit when to go and much more during your stay in the city!

 Whether you’re in Malaga for 3 days or longer, it’s one place you shouldn’t miss out on when you’re backpacking around Spain!